grnhse/greenhouse-api-docs/source/includes/audit-log/_introduction.md

 </aside>

 ## Pagination
 Pagination on audit log API allows for retrieving the next page from your query results.
-Use the `paging` [query parameter](https://developers.greenhouse.io/audit-log.html#the-events-object) to receive a `pit_id` with your results.
-To retrieve the next page of results, the `pit_id` should be the value of your `pit_id` header, and the `next_search_after` should be the value of your `search_after` header.
-Your query parameters should remain consistent with your original query.
-Audit log results with only one page will return `null` results on the next page.

-- `pit_id`.
-The ID from a specific [point in time (PIT)](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/pit.html) in a fixed time dataset, created automatically when you run a query.
-- `search_after`.
-Use this parameter to retrieve audit log after a specific page in the search results when running a query with the `pit_id`.
-- `size`.
-The size of the requested query.
-This parameter has a minimum value of `100` and a maximum value of `500`.
+1. In the initial request:
+    - Set the `paging` [query parameter](https://developers.greenhouse.io/audit-log.html#the-events-object) to `true` to receive a `paging` object with `pit_id` and `next_search_after` in the response
+    - Use the `Size` header to specify the number of results you want to receive per page.
+The minimum value is `100`, and the maximum value is `500`
+1. In subsequent requests:
+    - Ensure that the query parameters remain consistent with the initial request
+    - Set the `Pit-Id` header to the `paging.pit_id` value from the initial request
+    - Set the `Search-After` header to the `paging.next_search_after` value from each response progressively
+1. The last page of results will return `null` for the `paging.next_search_after` attribute, and an empty list of `results`

 Audit log API requests are rate limited.
 Paginated requests are limited to 3 per 30 seconds, and overall requests are limited to 50 per 10 seconds.
 Exceeding the limit will result in [throttling](https://developers.greenhouse.io/audit-log.html#throttling).